If you're not into that, maybe skip this one! (What's this?)

 Design & styles

 There are no pre-built themes here - these are my own templates.
 That’s why they’re so dorky.
-I used native CSS, with SASS for mixins and a vague attempt at BEM for organisation, and the tiniest bit of native JavaScript here and there.
-The site does not use any CSS or JS frameworks, as I want it clean and bloat-free.
+I wanted to take a mostly purist approach, without big bloaty frameworks, so I used native CSS, with SASS for mixins and a vague attempt at BEM for organisation, and the tiniest bit of native JavaScript here and there.
+Front-end isn’t my dev specialism, but it was fun to tinker with it like the old days of the web!

 For the lightbox functionality, I’m using GLightbox.
 It’s very simple to set up and works wonderfully for my purposes.
 Crucially, it’s written in native JS.